 Thank you for visiting our website!
-Whether you are here to learn about us for the first time; reading about us as a new student, staff or faculty member of our college / university; or back for an update on our activities, we’re glad you’re here!
+If you are interested in learning more about us as a potential student, staff or faculty member, or are interested in an update on our progress, we’re glad you’re taking a look at us!

 Donald Sefcik, DO, MBA